kgrid/kgrid-site/docs/tutorial/createko.md

 $ kgrid create myko --bundled
 ```

-You will notice a few more files in the created KO directory.
+Comparing with the project created as a simple KO in the developer's guide, you will notice an additional file `webpack.config.js` in the created KO implementation folder.
+This file will configure the webpack tool to build the src files into an bundle, ready for Kgrid activator.

 ## Build the payload bundle